Skip to content

 Writing down allowance rates determine how much of your capital expenditure you can deduct from your profits each year.
 From April 2026, the main rate dropped from 18% to 14%, and the special rate pool fell from 6% to 4% [1][2].
 If you are planning a significant equipment purchase or a studio fit-out, these changes matter.

 This article covers what writing down allowances are, how the rates work, what qualifies for each pool, and what the recent changes mean for your agency.
-As ICAEW qualified accountants working exclusively with agency founders, we see these rules misapplied more often than you would expect.
+Working exclusively with agency founders, we see these rules misapplied more often than you would expect.
 Let us fix that.

 What Are Writing Down Allowances?